Olasunbo/inst377team5.github.io/Final.md

 While our map does help the user see what libraries are within the county and where they are located, it does not have an integrated GPS that guide the user to that location.
 This would be necessary feature to maximize the effieciency of connecting residents and students to the library.
+We are also missing a feature that identifies where the user is, an enable location feature would have made this more helpful for the users.

 #### Challenges